Oenanthe crocata (L) Hemlock Water-Dropwort

 HISTORICAL MEDICINAL USES

-Eruptions of the skin in small doses. gall stones, tincture 1-5 drops.
+Eruptions of the skin in small doses.
+Gall stones, tincture 1-5 drops.
 Whitlows & foul ulcers

 in man & cattle, galled horses backs roots as poultice.